tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 The first attempt at implementing the normalization algorithms was fairly straightforward.
-I wrote code following the algorithms as described in the Unicode standard and its acompanying Annexes, and got all the Unicode-published tests to pass.
+I wrote code following the algorithms as described in the Unicode standard and its accompanying Annexes, and got all the Unicode-published tests to pass.
 However, comparing the performance of the naive implementation to the performance of the equivalent ICU normalization API showed that the naive implementation was a *lot* slower -- around a factor